X hangs when using nvidia drivers

 i.e. Sun Studio 12.1 was used when 12.0 is needed.
 There is a patch to fix this with 12.1:

 However 12.0 should have been used.
 We're going to respin xnv and re-import before the release.

-Updated by Marion Hakanson over 8 years ago
+Updated by Marion Hakanson almost 9 years ago

 This Xorg freeze (or one exactly like what's described in issue 1161) is still happening on two of my systems.
 Both run OI-151a now, and both have the nVidia driver version 280.13; The crash also happened under OI-148 with the same nVidia driver.
 One machine is 64-bit Intel Core i7 w/8GB RAM, GeForce 7300GT; The other is 32-bit Intel P4 w/2GB RAM, GeForce 6200.